jamesseanwright/simple-http/README.md

 The routes for each possible request, and a handler to specify its logic

 ##### `void Start(string[] args = null)`#####
 Initialises the server and its underlying listener.
 Only one argument is valid at present: the port number (8005 if not specified).
-This might be deprecated.
+This might get deprecated.

 ### `Request` ###
 A HTTP request, and its underlying information, that is sent to the server.